heryfitiavana22/laravel-render-docker/README.md

 ## Dockerize laravel on render

 This repository provides instructions for deploying a Laravel application on [Render](https://render.com/).
-You can see this example [here](https://laravel-render-docker-example.onrender.com)
+You can see this example [here](https://laravel-render-docker-example.onrender.com).
+If you are using React, follow the instructions in the branch [react](https://github.com/heryfitiavana22/laravel-render-docker/tree/react).

 ## Requirements